1. Picture quality is excellent when using digital signals

 Negatives:

-The projection system requires a bulb that need to be replaced every 3,00 to 10,00 hours with some DLP units also showing picture noise from video signals.
+The projection system requires a bulb that needs to be replaced every 3,000 to 10,000 hours with some DLP units also showing picture noise from video signals.

 Our Verdict:

-A Rear Projection Television provides an excellent option for DVD enthusiasts.
+A Rear Projection Television provides an excellent option for DVD enthusiasts and subscribers to High Definition Television broadcast services.